MRamzySayedAhmed/CloudBasedAppManualDeployment/README.md

-# CloudBasedAppManualDeployment
+# Cloud-Based App Manual Deployment
-It’s a Full Exercise on Web Servers Deployment for a Highly Available Web App “Udagram”.
+It’s a Full Exercise on Web Servers Deployment for a Highly Available Web App in a Manual Way.

 # The Used Technologies
 * Apache